Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Experiments

-\textbf{ImageNet-LT. }ImageNet-LT \cite{30} is the subset of ImageNet \cite{4} and its training set contains 115,800 images of 1,000 categories, with a class cardinality that ranges from 5 to 1,280.
+ImageNet-LT \cite{liu2019large} is the subset of ImageNet \cite{deng2009imagenet} and its training set contains 115,800 images from 1,000 categories, with a class cardinality ranging from 5 to 1,280.
 The validation set contains 500 images in each of the classes.
-To facilitate fair comparisons, the research of Kang et al. \cite{24} was followed for training the backbone of ResNet-10 on two NVIDIA RTX A4000 GPUs.
+To facilitate fair comparisons, the research of Kang et al. \cite{kang2019decoupling} was followed for training the backbone of ResNet-10 on two NVIDIA RTX A4000 GPUs.